 Day 1 - Monday, 10 December 2012 0830 - 0900 Registration of participants, and distribution of documents 0900 - 0915 Brief welcome Election of a chairperson and introduction of participants A chair will be selected.
 The Chair will invite each participant to introduce him/her-self and agency.
 0915 - 0925 Review of Agenda and meeting arrangements The Chairperson will review the agenda and request that it be adopted by the Meeting.
 The Chairperson will also confirm general meeting arrangements.
 0925 - 0930 Workshop objectives - CRFM 0930 - 1015 Presentations: • Global overview of FAO work on disasters and climate change in fisheries and aquaculture - FAO • Implementing the CARICOM Regional Framework for Achieving Development Resilient to Climate Change - CCCCC 1015 -1030 Discussion 1030 - 1100 COFFEE BREAK 1100 - 1130 Implementing the Comprehensive Disaster Management Strategy - CDEMA • Regional initiatives in advancing disaster risk management and climate change adaptation in fisheries and aquaculture - CRFM These presentations will provide an overview of the mandates, strategies and plans of the FAO, CCCCC, CDEMA and CRFM as they relate to climate change adaptation and disaster risk management and fisheries and aquaculture.
-1130 - 1145 Discussion 1145 - 1215 Presentation: Draft Assessment Study on Climate Change Adaptation, Disaster Risk Management and Fisheries and Aquaculture in the CARICOM Region and Country Summaries - UWI - CERMES The presentation will provide an overview of the Draft Assessment Study and 1212 1212 Country Summaries.
-1215 - 1245 Discussion Participants will discuss the Draft Assessment Study and Country Summaries, focusing on the identification of the main matters, priorities and gaps to be 1245 1245 addressed at the workshop and beyond.
-1245- 1345 LUNCH 1345 -1430 Presentation: Draft Strategy and Action Plan on Climate Change Adaptation, Disaster Risk Management and Fisheries and Aquaculture, with a focus on Small Scale Fisheries and Small Scale Aquaculture, in the CARICOM Region - UWI- CERMES The presentation will provide an examinate of the Dualt Strategy and Action Plan.
-1430 - 1500 The presentation will provide an overview of the Draft Strategy and Action Plan.
-Discussion 1430 - 1300 Participants will discuss the Draft Strategy and Action Plan, focusing on the identification of the main matters, priorities and gaps to be addressed at the workshop and beyond.
-1500 - 1530 COFFEE BREAK 1530 - 1615 Presentation: Draft Programme Proposal on Climate Change Adaptation, Disaster 1330 -1013 Risk Management and Fisheries and Aquaculture, with a focus on Small Scale Fisheries and Small Scale Aquaculture, in the CARICOM Region - UWI- CERMES The presentation will provide an overview of the Draft Programme Proposal, including the Project Profiles, dealing with Climate Change Adaptation, Disaster Risk Management and Fisheries and Aquaculture.
-1 Transfer 1
+1130 - 1145 Discussion 1145 - 1215 Presentation: Draft Assessment Study on Climate Change Adaptation, Disaster Risk Management and Fisheries and Aquaculture in the CARICOM Region and Country Summaries - UWI - CERMES The presentation will provide an overview of the Draft Assessment Study and 1015 1045 Country Summaries.
+1215 - 1245 Discussion Restriction and a will discuss the Dueft Assessment Study and Country Summaries Participants will discuss the Draft Assessment Study and Country Summaries, focusing on the identification of the main matters, priorities and gaps to be focusing on the identification of the main matters, priorities and gaps to be addressed at the workshop and beyond.
+1245- 1345 LUNCH 1345 -1430 Presentation: Draft Strategy and Action Plan on Climate Change Adaptation, 1343 -1430 Disaster Risk Management and Fisheries and Aquaculture, with a focus on Small Scale Fisheries and Small Scale Aquaculture, in the CARICOM Region - UWI- CERMES The presentation will provide an overview of the Draft Strategy and Action Plan.
+1430 - 1500 Discussion 1.00 1000 Participants will discuss the Draft Strategy and Action Plan, focusing on the identification of the main matters, priorities and gaps to be addressed at the workshop and beyond.
+1500 - 1530 COFFEE BREAK 1530 -1615 Presentation: Draft Programme Proposal on Climate Change Adaptation, Disaster Risk Management and Fisheries and Aquaculture, with a focus on Small Scale Fisheries and Small Scale Aquaculture, in the CARICOM Region - UWI- CERMES The presentation will provide an overview of the Draft Programme Proposal, including the Project Profiles, dealing with Climate Change Adaptation, Disaster Risk Management and Fisheries and Aquaculture.